respoke/docs/src/client/javascript/getting-started.md

         endpointId: endpointId
     });

 That's it!
-Now we're ready to start using all Respoke has to offer.
+You're now ready to start using the Respoke framework.
+Why not get started by adding [video](/client/javascript/guide/video-calling.html) or [messaging](/client/javascript/guide/messaging-individuals.html) to your app?